clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot-mint.rst

    .. note::
-      If an older version of Mint does not have the `bootctl` command, skip this step and see :ref:`multi-boot-reset-bl` to restore the Clear Linux Systemd-Boot boot loader.
+      If an older version of Mint does not have the `bootctl` command, skip this step and see :ref:`multi-boot-restore-bl` to restore the Clear Linux Systemd-Boot boot loader.

 #.
 Reboot.